Does Homeowners Insurance Cover Bed Bugs?

 The following tips can help keep your home bed bug-free or at least address the problem before a few bed bugs morph into an infestation.

-• Plug your electrical outlets: Bed bugs have been known to settle in rarely used electrical sockets.
+• Plug your electrical outlets as bed bugs may settle in rarely used electrical sockets.

-• Use a mattress cover: A mattress cover will help prevent bed bugs from settling into your mattress seams and box springs.
+• Use a mattress cover to prevent bed bugs from settling into the seams and box springs.

 FAQs